 At the age of 20, he made his operatic stage debut at the Manoel Theatre in Malta, singing Almaviva in Il Barbiere di Siviglia.

 Giulio has been guided by such venerated conductors as Roberto Abbado, Yves Abel, Asher Fisch, Daniel Oren, Renato Palumbo, Stefano Ranzani, Donato Renzetti, Riccardo Frizza, Daniele Gatti, Antonino Fogliani, Francesco Ivan Ciampa, Corrado Rovaris, Paolo Arrivabeni, Henrik Nánási, Andriy Yurkevych… and has worked with stage directors including Graham Vick, Pier Luigi Pizzi, Damiano Michieletto, Leo Muscato, Henning Brockhaus, Valentina Carrasco.

 He has established himself as one of the leading singers in the field of Bel Canto.
 An adept singer of Donizetti, he has had much success as Percy (Anna Bolena) he has performed at Teatro dell’Opera di Roma, Teatro Regio di Parma, Teatro Massimo Bellini di Catania and in Karlsruhe, and was seen on stage as Roberto Leicester (Maria Stuarda) at the Deutsche Oper am Rhein, Teatro Carlo Felice in Genoa and Munich Prinzregententheater.
-Other roles include Carlo (Linda di Chamounix) in Rome, Ernesto (Don Pasquale) at Theater Basel, Nemorino (L’elisir d’amore) at the Maggio Musicale Fiorentino and Theater St. Gallen, the title role in Roberto Devereux at Teatro Massimo Palermo.
+Other roles include Carlo (Linda di Chamounix) in Rome and Florence, Ernesto (Don Pasquale) at Theater Basel, Nemorino (L’elisir d’amore) at the Maggio Musicale Fiorentino and Theater St. Gallen, the title role in Roberto Devereux at Teatro Massimo Palermo.

-Renowned for his Bellini, Giulio Pelligra appeared as Tebaldo (I Capuleti e i Montecchi) under Daniele Gatti for the Rome Opera, as Arturo Talbot (I Puritani) at the Teatro Massimo Bellini, as Elvino (La Sonnambula) at the Teatro Filarmonico di Verona and as Pollione (Norma) at the Luglio Musicale Trapanese.
+Renowned for his Bellini, Giulio Pelligra appeared as Tebaldo (I Capuleti e i Montecchi) under Daniele Gatti for the Rome Opera, as Arturo Talbot (I Puritani) for both the Teatro Massimo Bellini and Seoul Arts Center, as Elvino (La Sonnambula) for the Teatro Filarmonico di Verona and as Pollione (Norma) for the Luglio Musicale Trapanese.

-Among his Rossini are Paolo Erisso (Maometto II) for the Teatro dell’Opera di Roma and Arnold (Guillaume Tell) for Opera Lombardia and Teatro Verdi di Pisa, and Iago (Otello) in a new Maurizio Benini/Emilio Sagi production for the Opéra Royal de Wallonie-Liège.
+Among his Rossini are Paolo Erisso (Maometto II) for the Teatro dell’Opera di Roma, Arnold (Guillaume Tell) for Opera Lombardia and Teatro Verdi di Pisa, and Iago (Otello) in a new Maurizio Benini/Emilio Sagi production for the Opéra Royal de Wallonie-Liège.